-DATA PROTECTION OVERVIEW
+DATA PROTECTION – Guernsey Overview

 Guernsey was recognised by the European Commission as an equivalent in 2003 (Opinion 02072/07/EN WP 141 and Opinion 10595/03/EN WP 79).
 Its adequacy decisions are in the process of being reassessed by the European Commission, in line with the review requirements of GDPR.
+In addition, the UK Government issued an adequacy decision in respect of law enforcement agencies in Guernsey in July 2023, the first issued under its post-Brexit powers.

 The DPL applies to the processing of personal data which is undertaken either wholly or partly by automated means and which forms part of a filing system.
-The processing must take place in the context of a “controller” or “processor” established in the Bailiwick, or relate to the processing of Bailiwick residents’ personal data outside of Guernsey (usually in relation to the offering of goods or services, or monitoring behaviour).
+The processing must take place in the context of a “controller” or “processor” established in the Bailiwick, or relate to the processing of Bailiwick residents’ personal data elsewhere (usually in relation to the offering of goods or services, or monitoring behaviour).

 A “data controller” is a person who (either alone, or jointly with others) determines the purpose and the means of processing of any personal data.
 A “processor” can also be a “controller” if it also makes those determinations.
 However, an employee carrying out these functions on behalf of a “controller” is not considered to be a “controller” in their own right, merely by virtue of their employment.